lhpt2/launchpad_mini_control/README.md

 }
 ```

+## Adding another backend

+For adding another backend apart from Portmidi:

+- add library to Cargo.toml
+- implement traits in midilib.rs in own module (like in pm_impl.rs)
+- implement types InputPort, OutputPort and MidiImpl (like in pm_impl.rs)
+- expose module in lib.rs (see lib.rs)

 ## Contributing

 :balloon: Thanks for your help improving the project!
 Just fork the project and create a pull request